scylladb/scylladb/docs/cql/describe-schema.rst

 It's important to note that the information returned by ``DESCRIBE [FULL] SCHEMA WITH INTERNALS [AND PASSWORDS]`` depends on the currently used authenticator and authorizer.
-If the used authenticator doesn't use passwords to authenticate a role, the salted hashes won't be returned even if they're present in the database.
+If the used authenticator doesn't use passwords to authenticate a role, the hashed passwords won't be returned even if they're present in the database.
 That scenario may happen if, for example, you start using `AllowAllAuthenticator`.

 Similarly, permission grants may not be returned if they're not used, e.g. when ScyllaDB is configured to use